bahardy/fTFM_ANN_modeling/README.md

 ## Bibtex Source
 @misc{hardy2023machine,\
-   \t title={Machine learning approaches to close the filtered two-fluid model for gas-solid flows: Models for subgrid drag force and solid phase stress},\
+   > title={Machine learning approaches to close the filtered two-fluid model for gas-solid flows: Models for subgrid drag force and solid phase stress},\
    author={Baptiste Hardy and Stefanie Rauchenzauner and Pascal Fede and Simon Schneiderbauer and Olivier Simonin and Sankaran Sundaresan and Ali Ozel},\
    year={2023},\
    eprint={2401.00179},\